 Expert publishing blog opinions are solely those of the blogger and not necessarily endorsed by DBW.

-The ability to sell ebooks as an independent author is easier than ever before.
-In some ways, a cult-like following has developed for self-published ebooks among cost-conscious readers and techno-geeks.
-Many people feel cool downloading books at cheap prices and helping drive the e-reading revolution.
+The ability to sell ebooks as an indie or self-published author is easier than ever before.
+In some ways, a cult-like following has developed for self-published ebooks among cost-conscious readers and techno-geeks, and many people feel cool downloading books at cheap prices and helping drive the e-reading revolution.
 If you want to join the fray and sell ebooks to a wider audience, use these five tips to market like a pro.

 Sell Ebooks Tip #1 – Give it away for free

 One of the best ways to assess if you can make it as a new author is by giving away your ebook for free for a limited time, such as 30 or 90 days.
 Free is the quickest way to generate word of mouth, which is essential to success.
 If you’re writing isn’t good enough to get friends and family to share your book with others, you probably won’t get the general public to follow suit.
 By giving away your ebook for free, you can generate enough short-term momentum to carry you through to the real sales process.

 Ebook innovator Seth Godin encourages aspiring authors to give away their first book for free.
 “You should give your book away for free and send it to your twenty closest friends,” he says.
 “And, if that’s the end of it, then you’re not a good writer.
 On the other hand, if those twenty people send it to twenty more people, then you have four hundred readers, and then eight thousand readers, and so on.
 If you can get up to twenty thousand readers of your first book for free, there will be a line out the door of people wanting to help you with your next book.”